-Room and board is not included in the rate for the Life Sharing service.
-Life Sharing provider agencies should collect room and board payments in accordance with regulatory requirements.
+Room & board is not included in the rate for the Life Sharing service.
+Room & board payments should be collected in accordance with regulatory requirements.
 Life Sharing may not be provided when the host family is also a foster home for the participant.